-The Companies (Miscellaneous Reporting) Regulations 2018 require Directors to explain how they considered the interests of key stakeholders and the broader matters set out in section 172(1) (A) to (F) of the Companies Act 2006 (‘S172’) when performing their duty to promote the success of the Company under S172.
+The Companies (Miscellaneous Reporting) Regulations 2018 require Directors to explain how they considered the interests key stakeholders and the broader matters set out in the section 172(1) to (F) of the Companies Act 2006 ('172') when performing their duty to promote the success of the Company under S172.

-The S172 statement focuses on matters of strategic importance to the Company, and the level of information disclosed is consistent with the size and the complexity of the business.
+The S172 statement focuses on matters of strategic importance to the Company, and a level of information disclosed is consistent with the size and the complexity of the business.

 General confirmation of Directors’ duties

 The Board has a framework for determining the matters within its remit and certain financial and strategic thresholds have been determined to identify matters requiring Board consideration and approval.
-When making decisions, each Director ensures that he/she acts in the way he/she considers, in good faith and that would most likely promote the Company’s success for the benefit of its shareholders, and in doing so have regard (among other matters) to:
+When making decisions, each Director ensures that he/she considers, in good faith and that would most likely promote the Company's success for the benefit of its shareholders, and in doing so have regard (among other matters) to:

 S172(1) (A) “The likely consequences of any decision in the long term”

-The Company is part of RPM International Inc. (“RPM”) group of companies, which is a global group of companies, the ultimate parent of which is listed on the New York Stock Exchange, and all of the Company’s shares are held internally within the RPM group.
-The Company has adopted the RPM Code of Conduct, The Values and Expectations of 168, which encourages the RPM core principles of integrity, commitment, responsible entrepreneurship and moral courage are the cornerstone for each decision made in the short or long term.
-The Directors understand the business and the evolving environment in which it operates, including the related risks and challenges.
-Based on the Company's purpose to grow our presence in the infrastructure, highways and utilities sector the strategy set by the Board includes continued strengthening of the Company’s position as a leading manufacturer, supplier of specialist construction products and services while keeping the core principles, safety and social responsibility fundamental to day-to-day business operations.
+The Company is part of RPM International Inc. ("RPM") group of companies, which is a global group of companies.
+The ultimate parent of which is listed in the New York Stock Exchange, and all the Company's shares are held internally within the RPM group.
+The Company continues to adopt the RPM Code of Conduct, The Values and Expectations of 168, which encourages the RPM core principles of integrity, commitment, responsible entrepreneurship and moral courage, as the cornerstone for each decision made in the short or long term.
+The Directors understand the business and the evolving environment which it operates, including the related risks and challenges.

 S172(1) (B) “The interests of the Company’s employees”